Germinating the seeds

 Plant your seeds immediately for the best germination rate

 Seed pre-treatment -- Soak your seeds in room-temperature water for about 6 to 12 hours (not more than 24 hours).

 Use a separate pot for each seed.
 The pots should be about 2-3 inches tall (5-10 cm), with drainage holes.
-Fill each pot with a well-draining soil mix.
-A typical mix is 2 parts potting soil to 1 part perlite.
-An alternate mix is equal parts of coir fiber and perlite, with some slow-release fertilizer mixed in.
+For soil, use a well draining mix.
+I use a mix of 1 part coir fiber to 1 part perlite (use fine- or medium-grade perlite, not coarse-grade).
+An alternate mix is 2 parts quality potting soil to 1 part perlite.
 Don't add lime, since Bomarea likes slightly acid soil.